vbauer/manet/README.md

   <dd>This property defines the rectangular area of the web page to be rasterized.
 Format: "top,left,width,height", example: "20,20,640,480".</dd>

   <dt>zoom</dt>
-  <dd>Contains the zoom factor of the webpage display.
+  <dd>Zoom factor of the webpage display.
 Setting a value to this property decreases or increases the size of the web page rendering.
 A value between 0 and 1 decreases the size of the page, and a value higher than 1 increases its size.
 1 means no zoom (normal size). (default: 1).</dd>

   <!--
   <dt>quality</dt>